eclipse-hono/hono/site/documentation/content/api/credentials/index.md

 | *type*           | *yes*     | *string*   | The credential type name, always `x509-cert`. |
 | *auth-id*        | *yes*     | *string*   | The subject DN of the client certificate in the format defined by [RFC 2253](https://www.ietf.org/rfc/rfc2253.txt). |

+{{% notice note %}}
-**NB** The example above does not contain any of the `not-before`, `not-after` and `enabled` properties.
+The example above does not contain any of the `not-before`, `not-after` and `enabled` properties.
 The `not-before` and `not-after` properties should be omitted if the validity period is the same as the period indicated by the client certificate's corresponding properties.
 It is still necessary to provide a (empty) JSON object in the *secrets* array, though.
+{{% /notice %}}